noi-techpark/odh-web-components-pagebuilder/README.md

-Replace all `ToDo` notes with the appropriate names, descriptions and commands.

 # Open Data Hub - Web Components Pagebuilder

-ToDo: Description of the project.
+`TODO`: Description of the project.

 ## Table of contents